 Given this, India needs to choose its options and align its energy mix wisely.
 It has options around coal, oil, gas, renewables and nuclear.

-"Yes, all options need to be considered and utilized, but where and how to focus is the trillion dollar question?"
+"Yes, all options need to be considered and utilised, but where and how to focus is the trillion dollar question?"

 Renewables is important to pursue, however it must be noted that it is forecast to occupy just 7-8% share in the energy mix by 2035.
 In renewables - policy makers can improve efficiency by combining gas with wind or solar as hybrid power generation for uninterrupted supply.
 The option of Nuclear energy exists but is relatively small given the long gestation period from idea to actual generation and the large capital cost to develop it.
 In coal we should leapfrog to cleaner technologies like gasification.